Thailand, Vietnam and Cambodia

 DAY 1: DEPART LOS ANGELES (FOR THOSE WHO OPT TO TAKE THE GROUP FLIGHT)

-Your incredible adventure begins as soon as you pull away from the runway on your way to Thailand!
+Your incredible adventure begins as soon as you pull away from the runway on your way to Vietnam!

 Swap the hustle and bustle for tranquility, white sand beaches, exotic coral and crystal clear waters of beautiful Ko Samet.
 Spend a day island hopping to some of the best beaches and swimming spots dotted around this picturesque island, snorkelling or scuba diving* amongst a plethora of amazing marine life.
 See beautiful sunsets over the water and enjoy delicious a Thai BBQ right on the beach.